Liu3422/Summer_RISCV/README.md

     - directly feeding instruction without use of instruction memory/fetch register.
 No longer need to uncomment fetch_reg_file for cocotb tests.
     - basic overflow error + instruction error (negative shift) handling
     - hash maps for converting opcode, funct3, and ALU_Operation to names
-    - every testbench component (except scoreboard) featured in the instruction() class
+    - every testbench component (is model + checker sufficient for scoreboard?) featured in the instruction() class
     - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes and resets.
+    - Claude coded the entirety of the log parser (parser.py).
+Do I want to code my own in the future?

     Future:
-    - Scoreboard/log parsing
     - Create more classes: Testcase, (idk yet)
     - Store instructions into memory for DUT to fetch?
         - Idea: store batches (say 1000), execute them all, flush, repeat.